marknash666/FiscoBcos-ExerciseOne/Build_chain Report.md

 4. fail_message(): Prints the fail message

 ### 2. File Generation
 There are 18 functions for generating configuration files, certification files and keys.
-We would gonna see them in the following analysis of main().
+We would see them in the following analysis of main().
 It is worth mentioning that the function **gen_cert_secp256k1** means using ECC for digital signature and its curve is a standard **secp256k1**, the encryption curve chosen by BitCoin.

 ### 3. Utilities
 1. parse\_ip\_config(): used to parse the IP list file when -f option is enabled